Graphic Designer from Portland, OR

 This Is How I Remember Us: An Archive

 This is how I remember us is a love letter / scrapbook / soft scream about me and my mom.
 It’s messy, honest, and full of things we didn’t always know how to say.
 This book lives in the in-between — between generations, between cultures, between the versions of ourselves we’ve outgrown and the ones we’re still becoming.
 It’s love, the kind that waits for you to come home.
+I wanted to showcase my talents in layout & creative archiving, while also tying in my styles of identity within the project.

 06